gramsco/dooljs/README.md

 # Dool.js

-Dool.js is a package based on <a href="https://github.com/iamkun/dayjs">dayjs</a> that allows you to generate the list of days between two dates.
+Dool.js is a package inspired by <a href="https://github.com/iamkun/dayjs">dayjs</a> that allows you to generate the list of days between two dates.

 ## Why?